 “Needleknitting is one of the terms ‘coined’ to express the idea of a fabric that is not really knitting although it looks like it.
 The term has been widely used in English publications on Peru in spite of many objections to it… Needleknitting is a term which non-specialists find particularly misleading and confusing.
 It is used to designate the cross-knit structure in whatever form it occurs in Peruvian fabrics.”

-Emery does not use the term nålebinding in any of its alternative spellings but parenthetically notes that looped needle-netting is called vantsöm (lit. ‘mitten stitch’ or more strictly ‘mitten seam’) in Swedish.
+Emery does not use the term nålebinding in any of its alternative spellings but parenthetically notes that looped needle-netting is called vantsöm (lit. ‘mitten stitch’) in Swedish.
 It is the only time she uses a foreign term to designate a looped structure.
-It is included in Hald’s definition, to which Emery closely adheres, but she did reclassify and rephrase it to fit into her broader framework.
+It is included in Hald’s definition, to which Emery closely adheres, but reclassified and rephrased to fit into her broader framework.
 This indicates that she regarded its Scandinavian aspect to be worth retaining.

 The term was carried forward by Annemarie Seiler-Baldinger in her book Textiles: a Classification of Techniques, which is a frequently cited complement or alternative to Emery, especially where a purely structural perspective is insufficient.
 The 1994 edition includes the following category: